accre/Intel-Xeon-Phi/README.md

 Then open a ticket with us (http://www.accre.vanderbilt.edu/?page_id=369) requesting to be granted access to the Intel Xeon Phi nodes.

 ## Cluster Policies
+ACCRE currently has four Phi nodes in production.
+Each node contains two Phi co-processors.
 Until usage on the Phi nodes gets high enough, a single job will be allocated an entire node, which consists of: